-- The accidental ground temporarily established by a person exposed to a potential gradient in the vicinity of grounded facility
+- The accidental ground temporarily established by a person exposed to a potential gradient in the vicinity of the grounded facility

 Basic shock situations (Fig. 1):

-- Ground potential rise: The maximum electric potential that substation grounding grid may attain relative to a distant grounding point assumed to be at potential of remote earth
+- Ground potential rise: The maximum electric potential that substation grounding grid may attain relative to a distant grounding point assumed to be at a potential of remote earth

 - Metal to metal touch voltage: The difference in potential between metallic objects within substation site that may be bridged by direct hand to hand or hand to feet contact